r-jarrett/r-jarrett.github.io/_pages/sailing.md

 ### **Head Sailing Instructor**
 Monmouth Boat Club, Red Bank, NJ - 2018

-Summer Junior Sailing Program
+&emsp; Summer Junior Sailing Program
 +	Developed new curriculum for the Optimist and 420 sailing courses
 +	Oversaw a team of six sailing instructors across beginner, intermediate, and advanced classes
 +	Assisted with beginner sailing course daily and coached intermediate sailors at regattas

 ### **Team President**
 Rutgers University Sailing Team, New Brunswick, NJ - 2017

-Spring and Fall Collegiate Sailing Seasons
+&emsp; Spring and Fall Collegiate Sailing Seasons
 +	Taught new students how to sail as a crew in cFJs
 +	Coached intermediate sailors as crew and introduced sailors to skippering
 +	Managed executive board and team members to expand fundraising, recruitment, and regatta attendance